To Be An Encourager Like Barnabas

-He is first mentioned in the Bible, in the book of Acts, for his outstanding example of generosity when he sold a field that he owned and then took the money to the apostles to distribute to those in need.
+First mentioned in the Bible, in the book of Acts, when he sold a field that he owned and then took the money to the apostles to distribute to those in need.
+He was a generous man.
 Acts 4:32-37

-- He was willing to give his personal wealth to help the less fortunate.
+- He was willing to give up personal wealth to help the less fortunate.

 - He was confident enough in the Holy Spirit's leading that he trusted and befriended the repentant persecutor of Christians.